briansdenny/briandenny.net-site/content/authors/admin/_index.md

     url: https://www.consensus.com/

 # Short bio (displayed in user profile at end of posts)
-bio: Brian love learning and teaching as much as he loves writing and editing (and reading)!
+bio: Brian loves learning and teaching as much as he loves writing and editing (and reading)!

 # Interests to show in About widget
 interests: